vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 > Updated in 2.6.0+.
 [See here](#Deprecated-Syntax) for the deprecated syntax using the `slot-scope` attribute.

-Sometimes, it's useful for slot content to have access to data only available in the child component.
+Sometimes, it's useful for slot content to have access to data only available in the parent component.
 For example, imagine a `<current-user>` component with the following template:

 ```html
 <span>